rahuladream/lambda-js/README.md

 ---
 **NOTE**

-Table of contents index indicate the day of challenge.
+Table of contents index indicates the day of the challenge.

 ---